craigwfox/craigwfoxcom/src/posts/post-equal-height-cols.md

 ### Pros:

 - Tons of options for fine tune control of how the layout works.
-You be broad or define the layout element by element.
+You can go pretty simple or you can precisely control where each element goes in the grid.
-- Like Flexbox you can rearrange your content with CSS making coding for different resolutions easier.
+- Like Flexbox you can rearrange your content with CSS just by swapping the rows / cols (do remember that just because you reorder the elements within the grid, screen readers and tabbing will still follow the order of the HTML not necessarily how the screen renders)

 ### Cons:

-- Not as solid browser support as Flexbox
+- Not really any cons these days.
+It works in all modern browsers (and even IE 11 with some prefixing and a bit of tweaking here and there)

 ### The HTML